 To see the classes that make up the Creative Writing curriculum, check out the degree sheet.

-There are several student organizations on campus that help to support and develop Creative Writing students throughout their time at Central, including English Society, Film Society, Language Society, Language in Performance and Sigma Tau Delta, the International English Honor Society.
+Several student organizations help to support and develop English-Creative Writing students throughout their time at Central, including English Society, Language Society, Golden Pony Writers’ Guild, and Sigma Tau Delta: The International English Honor Society.

 English-Creative Writing majors go on to pursue careers in a wide range of fields, including: